 Five rooms spanning over 500 sqm in a 19th century French house, present hundreds of portraits, over 60 costumes, tribal songs and a sense of wonderment.
 As you visit each room, you can follow Réhahn on his nearly decade-long journey to document the 54 ethnic tribes and their subgroups left in the country.

 In the museum, Réhahn can be found sharing his adventures with visitors, signing books and promoting the beauty and enchanting diversity of Vietnam.
 He hopes to bring attention to the changing path of ethnic tradition by sharing the essence of the people who have revolutionized his career.

 The Fine Art Room

-The fine arts room will be your rest stop on your journey through our museum.
-Here, you will be met by all of Rehahn’s most iconic and best selling photographs.
-Many of these images are very personal to the French photographer and mark significant turning points in his career, vision and development as a photographer.
+The Fine Art room will be your ﬁrst stop on your journey through our museum.
+Here, you will be met by all of Réhahn’s most iconic and bestselling photographs.
+Many of these images are very personal to the French photographer and mark signiﬁcant turning points in his career, vision and development as an artist.

 Northern Vietnam is a breathtaking destination.
-Réhahn travelled to the furthest reaches of the country to photograph tribes such as the Cong whose cultural heritage was largely left behind when they migrated to Vietnam from Laos.
-I’ve been sung to by the Si La, whose silver coin lined costumes are said to bring good luck.
-I’ve met the Dao and the Pu Peo, the Kho Mu and the Flower Hmong, each ethnicity differing from one another in language, skills or traditional costumes.
-The Northern region can be a diffcult land to travel through and even more so to live in but the beauty, colors and contrasts of these mountainous villages draw me back again and again.
+Réhahn travelled to the furthest reaches of the country to photograph tribes such as the Cong whose cultural heritage was largely left behind when they migrated from Laos to Vietnam.
+He’s been sung to by the Si La, whose silver coin lined costumes are said to bring good luck.
+He’s met the Dao and the Pu Peo, the Kho Mu and the Flower Hmong, each ethnicity differing from one another in language, skills or traditional costumes.
+The Northern region can be a difficult land to travel through and even more so to live in but the beauty, colors and contrasts of these mountainous villages draw Réhahn back again and again.

 Central And Southern Vietnam